phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 }
 ```

 This function asynchronously writes the string "Hello" to a `foo.txt` file.
 Since hard disk writes take some time, the first `poll` call on this future will likely return `Poll::Pending`.
-However, the hard disk driver will internally store the `Waker` passed in the `poll` call and signal it as soon as the file was written to disk.
+However, the hard disk driver will internally store the `Waker` passed to the `poll` call and use it to notify the executor when the file was written to disk.
 This way, the executor does not need to waste any time trying to `poll` the future again before it receives the waker notification.

 We will see how the `Waker` type works in detail when we create our own executor with waker support in the implementation section of this post.